 then this course and seminar will benefit you.

 The required reading and level at which our courses are taught is designed for adults with a tertiary education (any discipline).
 To ensure the program is suitable for your needs, course participants are requested to complete an online application form.

 Please contact Suzanne if you have any questions.

-To ensure personal attention, class size is limited to 8.
-The online course is limited to residents of Australia and New Zealand.
-Partial scholarships are available for people who have would benefit from this work and are unable to attend for financial reasons.
+To ensure personal attention, class size is limited to 8–10.
+The online course is currently limited to residents of Australia and New Zealand.
+Interested people who live outside Australia and New Zealand are invited to contact us for course information.
+Partial scholarships are available for people who would benefit from this work and are unable to attend for financial reasons.
 If this applies to you, please indicate your situation on the application form.

 To register, please complete the online application form and make payment below.

 Online AU$685.
 Concession AU$635.